 CI is fully green, coverage says 92%, you merge the PR, and the very first real call in production blows up.
 You open the AI-generated tests and find: the database is mocked, the payment API is mocked, and the only assertion is expect(result).toBeDefined().
-This is the single most common failure mode when Claude Code / Cursor / Codex / Aider write tests autonomously — they optimize for “make the test pass,” not “make the real scenario pass.”
-This article breaks down five common root causes and the path to turn the test suite from decoration into a real safety net.
+This is the single most common failure mode when Claude Code, Cursor, or Codex write tests autonomously.
+They optimize for “make the test pass,” not “make the real scenario pass.”

 Common causes